effectfully/ECC/readme.md

 So we can't fill the hole with `A`.
 But we know, that `A` is of type `AnyType α` for some `α`, since the only rule, that matches the `A' ≤ type α` pattern is `type α' ≤ type α`, and `type α'` evaluates to `AnyType α'`.
-But with the definition, that uses `≤⟦_⟧`, there no such problem:
+But with the definition, that uses `≤⟦_⟧`, there is no such problem:

 ```
 test-19-ok : Type 1